CoryMcCartan/easycensus/cran-comments.md

 * My email address has been updated; I don't have access to the old one to confirm.

+* This is a resubmission fixing a trailing URL slash in the README

 * The 1 NOTE is for CRAN checks regarding non-ASCII characters in data.
 This submission does not remove the non-ASCII characters as they are Spanish-language and taken from the Census Bureau's data.
 It is important to maintain consistency